lxc/incus-os/doc/basic-install-steps.md

 # Basic install steps
-This provides a brief, high-level overview of how one might install a stand- alone Incus OS server, add its Incus as a remote, and retrieve the encryption recovery key.
+This provides a brief, high-level overview of how one might install a stand-alone Incus OS server, add its Incus as a remote, and retrieve the encryption recovery key.

 ## Install configuration